FLAGSTAFF HILL: PIONEERS, SHIPWRECKS + A SUNKEN PEACOCKby SILKE

 There are signs and curtains, lamp posts and boats, cobblestones and lead windows.
 There are flower pots and shop windows, chimneys and outhouses.
 There are sheep grazing on the hills, two lighthouses signalling to ships out at sea.

 All of this perfectly arranged like a miniature village.
 As we find our way down to its centre we enjoy the picturesque sights.
 No matter where you look, the illusion is almost perfect, even the hidden corners and the spaces between the houses look authentic.
 A pretty place for a leisurely walk.

-The kids are being kids, of course.
-They are less interested in strolling down main street to take in the lovely details.
+The kids are less interested in strolling down main street to take in the lovely details.
 Luckily, they have been equipped with a treasure hunt challenge at the entrance, the perfect way to let them forget about their tired feet.
 They need to tick off certain things you can see around Flagstaff Hill such as a pulley, an anchor, a well, a red post box.
 Like little explorers they check every corner, visit every single house.
 When they are done they feed the ducks in the pond with the feed provided.